Buying a digital SLR

 - Ease of use with many compact camera features (such as face detection and wide AF areas)

 - Electronic viewfinders often larger with greater coverage than entry-level SLR optical viewfinders

 - Full shooting information and menus in the (electronic) viewfinder

 Mirrorless ILC disadvantages

-- the 1.5 / 2X or greater crop factors of mirrorless ILCs offer less control over depth of field than full-frame DSLRs.
+- the 1.5 / 2X or greater crop factors of most mirrorless ILCs offer less control over depth of field than full-frame DSLRs.

 One last word.
 Buying an SLR is, for many people, only the first step on what can become a lifelong relationship with a specific camera system, so it's important to look at the 'bigger picture' when making your choice.
 The camera is only part of the equation when it comes to image quality; the lens has an equally important role to play.